- Job title: Postdoctoral Researcher

 - Email: firstname.lastname@example.org

-- PhD Project Title: Two Phase Flow in the Earth's Core
+- PhD Project Title: A slurry model of the F-layer in the Earth's core

 My greatest passion has always been mathematics and I graduated with first class honours from Leeds University with a BSc, MMath Mathematics degree in 2013.
 During my time at university, I developed an attraction to solving problems using applied mathematics, sparking my interest in fluid dynamics.
 Afterwards, I worked as a data analyst for a holiday comparison website before returning to academia in September 2014.

 I am interested in the fluid dynamics of the Earth’s deep interior.
 My PhD project was focused on explaining the existence of a stably-stratified layer situated at the base of the Earth’s outer core, also known as the ‘F-layer’.
 I developed a slurry theory that describes how light element released from a freezing inner core can pass through the stratified layer.
 This iron snow regime can also describe the cores of other satellites, such as Ganymede.
 By studying crystallisation in slurries, we can gain insight into other important planetary events such as the crystallisation of magma oceans.